<rss version="2.0"

 The first step in the onboarding flow is to create a new team channel.

-We took some steps to try to make the user feel comfortable with creating a team channel: the app autofills the text field to “[User Name]’s First Team” which the user can keep or edit.
-We also created an info message saying that by default, this channel is unlisted (meaning it can only be seen by people with a direct link to the channel).
+Our goal was to make the user feel comfortable with creating a team channel: the app autofills the text field to “[User Name]’s First Team” which the user can keep or edit.
+We also added a message to say that by default, this channel is unlisted.

 In order to get the user through the flow and streaming as fast as possible, we only require a team channel name.
-Other data (Gender, level, sport, team logo) can be added later.
+Other data that a listed team usually requires (Gender, level, sport, team logo) can be added later.

 &#60;img width="4668" height="3288" width_o="4668" height_o="3288" data-src="https://freight.cargo.site/t/original/i/2f10e059f66850041ddb585d8c3bfb79e606d6faf33e3e0bd6828b2ee17300a0/Create-channel---stream.png" data-mid="203109191" border="0" src="https://freight.cargo.site/w/1000/i/2f10e059f66850041ddb585d8c3bfb79e606d6faf33e3e0bd6828b2ee17300a0/Create-channel---stream.png" /&#62;